Office of the Senior Advisor for Veterans and Leadership Initiatives

 General Huber

-As senior advisor, Huber examines the university’s policies and practices for the recruitment and student success of veterans and their family members.
-Huber also provides direct feedback to President Sidney A. McPhee and Provost Mark Byrnes on veteran support and outreach to the military and veteran communities.
+As senior advisor, LTG Huber examines the university’s policies and practices for the recruitment and student success of veterans and their family members.
+LTG Huber also provides direct feedback to President Sidney A. McPhee and Provost Mark Byrnes on veteran support and outreach to the military and veteran communities.

 General Huber,